JLeung46/Movie_recommender/README.md

 ### Item Similarity using Cosine Similarity:

-To access the performace of the item similarity matrix, I displayed some of the top similarities for two movies below.
+To assess the performace of the item similarity matrix, I displayed some of the top similarities for two movies below.

 ![alt tag](images/movie_similarity1.png)